 BIBLIOGRAPHY:William Curry Holden, Frontier Problems and Movements in West Texas, 1846–1900 (Ph.D. dissertation, University of Texas, 1928).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.William Curry Holden, "CAMP RABB," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/qcc34.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, William Curry Holden, "Camp Rabb," accessed April 26, 2017, http://www.tshaonline.org/handbook/online/articles/qcc34.